 Can cycling alone put an end to depression?
-It’s unlikely, say experts, but in concert with a proper drug regimen and/or counseling, cycling benefits include the aforementioned bursts of dopamine, norepinephrine, and serotonin that in concert with professional help deliver a more complete therapeutic program than relying only on drugs or counseling.
+It’s unlikely, say experts, but in concert with a proper drug regimen and counseling, cycling benefits include the aforementioned bursts of dopamine, norepinephrine, and serotonin that, with professional help, deliver a more complete therapeutic program than relying only on drugs or counseling.

 13. Helps manage stress

-You won’t find a more enthusiastic proponent of bike riding that Matthew Barbour whose BikeRadar.com post on using a bike to beat stress is delightfully short and to the point.
-In his opinion, “your two-wheeled habit can be as good for your mental health as it is for your body.”
+You won’t find a more enthusiastic proponent of bike riding than Matthew Barbour, whose BikeRadar.com post on using a bike to beat stress is delightfully short and to the point.
+He believes “your two-wheeled habit can be as good for your mental health as it is for your body.”
 Barbour quotes Neil Shah of the Stress Management Society to prove his point: “Cycling is one of the most effective treatments for stress and in many cases has been proven to be as effective as medication – if not more so.”

 Shah says that more doctors are prescribing biking to combat stress.
 He adds, “Riding a bike is ideal because it’s so accessible and achievable – and the mountain of scientific evidence pointing towards its stress-busting properties is growing by the day.”
 Convinced?
 You should be.

 It’s pretty hard to ignore an online article entitled “Cyclists Eat Too Much!”
 But professional trainer Chris Carmichael has lots to say on the topic.
 Can you increase your calorie intake if you use bicycling to get you from couch potato to active?

 You can.
 But according to Carmichael, “People get into trouble when they forget that they started training with roughly 1600 calories (400 grams) of stored carbohydrate in their muscles.
 When cyclists see 600 Kj/hr on a power meter display, they mistakenly think they need to replenish fuel the same way they replenish fluid.”